 In California, people have referred to taxes on a person’s estate following their death in several ways.
 Over the years, these names have been exchanged, and in many cases today, they are confused with one another frequently.
 Common names for the taxes include – death taxes, estate taxes, and inheritance taxes.
 In actuality, each type of tax refers to a different kind of asset and another person responsible for paying the tax.

-If you are worried your estate will be burdened by unexpected taxes, contact Botti & Morison Estate Planning Attorneys, Ltd..
-Our skilled estate planning attorneys may help you set up a specific retirement account or trust or purchase life insurance to help reduce the overall value of the estate subject to the tax.
+If you are worried your estate will be burdened by unexpected taxes, contact Botti & Morison Estate Planning Attorneys, Ltd. Our skilled estate planning attorneys may help you set up a specific retirement account or trust or may recommend the purchase of life insurance to help reduce the overall value of the estate subject to the tax.
 As each situation is different, consulting with professionals is a good idea.

 To schedule your first confidential consultation, call (877) 585-1885 today.
 Botti & Morison Estate Planning Attorneys, Ltd. assists clients throughout the state of California including Ventura, Westlake Village, San Luis Obispo, Bakersfield, Valencia, and Santa Barbara.